mrmierzejewski/hugo-theme-console/exampleSite/content/posts/what-is-hugo/index.md

 go version go1.12 darwin/amd64
 ```

-Next, make sure that you set up your `GOPATH` [as described in the installation guide][setupgopath].
+Next, make sure that you set up your `GOPATH` as described in the installation guide.

 You can print the `GOPATH` with `echo $GOPATH`.
 You should see a non-empty string containing a valid path to your Go workspace; for example: